pbezant/LoRa-DMX/docs/architecture.md

 5.  **Payload Extraction:** The main application retrieves the payload from `LoRaManager`.
 6.  **JSON Parsing:** `ArduinoJson` parses the payload if it's in JSON format.
 7.  **Logic Execution:** The application logic interprets the parsed command (e.g., identify target DMX addresses and channel values).
-8.  **DMX Output:** The `DmxController`/`esp_dmx` library is instructed to update the DMX universe with the new channel values.
+8.  **DMX Output:** The custom `DmxController` implementation is instructed to update the DMX universe with the new channel values.
 9.  **Signal Transmission:** The MAX485 transceiver converts the microcontroller's logic-level signals to DMX-standard RS-485 signals, which are sent to the DMX fixtures.

 ## Key Architectural Decisions

-*   **Use of Existing Libraries:** Leveraging well-tested libraries like `RadioLib`, `ArduinoJson`, and `esp_dmx` accelerates development and ensures robust handling of complex protocols.
+*   **Use of Existing Libraries:** Leveraging well-tested libraries like `RadioLib` and `ArduinoJson` accelerates development and ensures robust handling of complex protocols.
-*   **Custom Wrappers (`LoRaManager`, `DmxController`):** These likely simplify the main application code by providing a higher-level, project-specific API over the more generic libraries.
+*   **Custom Wrappers (`LoRaManager`, `DmxController`):** These simplify the main application code by providing a higher-level, project-specific API.
+The `DmxController` implements custom UART-based DMX512 communication optimized for ESP32S3, while `LoRaManager` abstracts LoRaWAN complexity.
 This improves readability and maintainability.
+*   **Custom DMX Implementation:** Due to ESP32S3 compatibility issues with existing DMX libraries, a custom UART-based DMX512 implementation was developed that uses FreeRTOS tasks and precise timing control for reliable DMX signal generation.
 *   **Reliance on TTN for Network Infrastructure:** Offloads the complexity of managing a LoRaWAN network server to a public/community service (or private TTN instance).
 *   **JSON as Flexible Command Language:** Allows for complex and extensible commands without needing to redefine a binary protocol for every new feature.